Crystallek/discord-chat-logger/README.md

 This is a real-time discord chat logger, where you can have all chats in one place and have them logged in the file for future use.

-## 1.0.1 UPDATE
-  - Group filtering (you can choose which groups will be logged)
-  - Embed fix (before it crashed the app, not it says that embeds are not supported)

 ## What does it do?
   - It saves the data from the discord gateway to the file